 Rimbey Area: Keyera has consistently pursued opportunities to expand the operations and services at the Rimbey gas plant.
 In 2015, Keyera completed the installation of a 400 MMcf/d turbo expander unit.
 The turbo expander unit increased the ethane extraction capabilities of the plant to 20,000 Bbls/d, and also improved propane, butane and condensate recoveries.
 This project is underpinned by a long term ethane sales agreement with a major ethane consumer in Alberta, as well as various gas processing agreements with producers, including a long term processing agreement with an area dedication.
 In connection with the turbo expander project, Keyera also constructed a 6-inch, 34-kilometre pipeline capable of delivering the ethane to the Alberta Ethane Gathering System to facilitate deliveries of increased ethane volumes.
 This pipeline connection was completed in 2014.
-In addition to completing the turbo expander at the Rimbey gas plant, Keyera completed the following additional projects to expand or unlock NGL handling capacity at the Rimbey gas plant: (i) a 7,000 Bbls/d debottlenecking project increasing gross fractionation capacity from 21,000 Bbls/d to 28,000 Bbls/d (and its corresponding total liquids handling capacity from 31,500 Bbls/d to 38,500 Bbls/d) and (ii) a NGL truck offload expansion increasing its truck offload capacity from 6,300 Bbls/d to 9,400 Bbls/d.
+Rimbey's ethane production was subject to downstream curtailments at the ethane purchaser's facilities in 2016 but production averaged 13,965 Bbls/d for the year.
+In addition to completing the turbo expander at the Rimbey gas plant, Keyera has completed the following additional projects to expand or unlock NGL handling capacity at the Rimbey gas plant in the last three years: (i) a 7,000 Bbls/d debottlenecking project increasing gross fractionation capacity from 21,000 Bbls/d to 28,000 Bbls/d (and its corresponding total liquids handling capacity from 31,500 Bbls/d to 38,500 Bbls/d) and (ii) a NGL truck offload expansion increasing its truck offload capacity from 6,300 Bbls/d to 9,400 Bbls/d.